cooleydw494/codemonkeys/README.md

 ```

 ## Env 📝
-The Env class is a simple interface for accessing env properties, as defined in your `.env` file.
-You may customize your `config/env.py`, but don't edit the tags in place for property generation.
-On every run of the `monk` CLI, it is re-generated, injecting dynamically type-hinted properties that help you avoid mistakes and make your IDE smarter.
-You're free to ignore it and use whatever method you prefer, but core framework code uses your `config/env.py`, so _don't remove it_.
+The Env class is a simple interface for accessing env properties defined in your `.env`.
+On every run of the `monk` CLI, it is re-generated, injecting type-hinted properties that help you avoid mistakes and make your IDE smarter.
+You may customize or ignore your `config/env.py`, but it is used by core framework code, so _don't remove it or edit eh property generation tags_.

 ```
 from config.env import Env